towns-protocol/towns/clients/web/userops/README.md

 ### Random users

-These tests rely on a local geth node running with 4337 related contracts deployed, as well as a local_single River environment configured with Base contracts deployed.
+These tests rely on a local geth node running with 4337 related contracts deployed, as well as a local_multi River environment configured with Base contracts deployed.
 These tests do not interact with River.

 The easiest way to achieve this is to just run the VSCode task `4337: Start Local Dev`.
 Then from another terminal, within this package: